gtormiston/gtocode.com/README.md

 1. Install dependencies listed above
 2. Clone the project, then `cd` into the directory
 3. Run `make` to create the necessary directory structure
-4. Run `bundle && npm install` to install other dependencies
+4. Run `bundle && npm install` to install Jekyll & other dependencies
 5. Run `gulp` to start the file watching!

 ### Writing Posts
-To add new drafts, simply add a file in the `posts/_drafts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter at the top:
+To add new drafts, simply add a file in the `posts/_drafts` directory that follows the naming convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter:

     ---
     layout: post